trustathsh/irongenlog/README.md

 LICENSE
 =======
-ironflgenlog is licensed under the [Apache License, Version 2.0] [4].
+irongenlog is licensed under the [Apache License, Version 2.0] [4].

 Note
 ====

-ironfenlog is an experimental prototype and is not suitable for actual use.
+irongenlog is an experimental prototype and is not suitable for actual use.

 Feel free to fork/contribute.